Studdy was born on the 23rd June 1878 to Ernest and

 He also helped raise funds for fellow artist Louis

-he was committed to a mental asylum and had lost all
+Wain when he was committed to a mental asylum and had

-She was an active member of the local dramatic and
+the theatre.
+She was an active member of the

-would sit in on plays and musicals in London’s
+on plays and musicals in London’s theatres, sketching

-of the actors to accompany first night reviews.
+caricatures of the actors to accompany first night

 George remained a passionate angler, something he’d picked up from fishing trips with his father.
 He was not keen on town life and liked to get away whenever he could to the solitude of a countryside river.